Facebook Tips & Strategies

 Build a Strong Online Presence Off Facebook

-• Establish a Presence on Other Platforms: If you are also verified on X (formerly Twitter) or Instagram, this can help your case.
+• Establish a Presence on Other Platforms: If you are also verified on X (formerly Twitter) or Instagram, this can strengthen your case.
 It shows that other platforms also recognize your public figure status.

 Clean Up Your Content Feed